Welwyn St Mary’s is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the policies section of the website.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.
 Welwyn St Mary’s is also part of Operation Encompass, a project run jointly between schools and Hertfordshire Constabulary, which provides notification to schools of any incidents where a child or young person has experienced or been exposed to any domestic abuse.

 Our Designated Senior Person for Safeguarding (DSP) is Mary Westley (Headteacher).
-Our Deputy Designated Senior Persons (DDSP) for Safeguarding are Sheila Anstey (Deputy Headteacher) and Sam Branch (Assistant Head/SENCo).
+Our Deputy Designated Senior Persons (DDSP) for Safeguarding are Emma Phillips (Deputy Headteacher) and Sam Branch (Assistant Head/SENCo).
 The Governor for safeguarding in our school is Jane Bacon.

 Welwyn St Mary’s is part of a project that runs jointly between schools and Hertfordshire Constabulary.